Kosmosaik/ClickToGetLoot/docs/ROADMAP.md

 - Basic crafting stations (campfire → forge → advanced forge)
 - Crafting stats and quality bonuses
 - Interactables can require specific tools to gather (Axe to cut down tree etc).
+- Timers when player chooses to interact with things in the list (timers for "Walking to X...", "Preparing ....", "Searching for a place to build shelter..." etc).
+This will make it feel like the character is actually walking around and doing stuff than just instantly interact with everything in the zome.

  - Resource Nodes (Player interacts - get resources from node) Resource nodes to add: "Fallen Branch Pile" (gives Twig and Wooden Branch), "Stone Cluster" (gives Small Stone), "Tall Grass Patch" (gives grass bundle and occasionally Plant Fibre), "Tree (Scarred)"(Gives tree bark and insect/bug(find use for it)", "Tree (Normal), gives wood log, woodern branch and           twigs (needs an axe for cutting down tree to get logs).